aenyne/aenyne.github.io/about.md

 I am a Freelance Consultant on Data, Analytics and AI topics.
 Coming from a business background, I learned programming through self-education and online courses.
 I started learning python for data analysis around 2 years ago.
 With this blog, I am following now my love to think about ethics and philosophical topics and put them in the context of data and AI.
 <br/><br/>
+Note: As I am not a native English speaker, you may find some errors in my texts.
+Please help me develop my writing and language skills and notify me if you find something that needs improvement.

+<br/><br/>
 <br/><br/>